lara-martin/NLP-class/index.md

 ## Spring 2024

 ### Course Description
 Natural language processing (NLP) is the field of working with language to automatically perform a variety of tasks, instead of or in collaboration with people.
+NLP can focus on the Generation (NLG) and/or Understanding (NLU) of natural language.
+Recently, large language models (LLMs) like ChatGPT have gotten the attention of the general public, but they have also greatly changed the landscape of modern NLP research.
-This course will show you both old and new techniques that are still used today.
+This course will show you both old & new techniques that are still used today and will give you a basic understanding of why & how we do NLP.

 ### Learning Objectives
 By the end of the course, you will be able to...
-* Recall and forumulate problems for common tasks in NLP.
+1. Recall common tasks in NLP and forumulate problems for them.
-* Diagnose and setup appropriate evaluation metrics for a given problem, including determining what an appropriate baseline might be.
+2. Diagnose and setup appropriate evaluation metrics for a given problem, including determining what an appropriate baseline might be.
+3. Compare and contrast language models and other NLP methods.
-* Implement systems that use popular NLP toolkits and libraries.
+4. Implement AI systems that use popular NLP toolkits and libraries.
-* Compare different language models to decide when you might to use them.
+5. Construct a literature review from state-of-the-art research.
-* Plan and create an NLP system for a particular task.
+6. Plan and create an NLP system for a particular task.

 ### Staff